Chloasma; Mask of pregnancy; Pregnancy mask

 The only symptom of melasma is a change in skin color.
 However, this color change can cause distress about your appearance.

 The skin color changes are most often an even brown color.
-They usually appear on the cheeks, forehead, nose, or upper lip.
-Dark patches are usually symmetrical.
+They often appear on the cheeks, forehead, nose, or upper lip.
+Dark patches are often symmetrical.

 Exams and Tests

 Your health care provider will look at your skin to diagnose the problem.
 A closer exam using a device called a Wood's lamp (which uses ultraviolet light) may help guide your treatment.